feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 Study until you can explain how the thing works - not only how to use it.
 Explain it to someone interested.

-The idea is simple: how can you be effective at using something you don’t understand?
-Sure it is easy to use a framework that gives you everything, but what will you do when the framework fails and you don’t know why?
+The idea is simple: how can you be effective at using something you don't understand?
+Sure it is easy to use a framework that gives you everything, but what will you do when the framework fails and you don't know why?

 Probably copy some crappy hack from StackOverflow.

-Don’t get me wrong, I learned a lot on StackOverflow, but you need to want to learn, not only to fix your current problem.
+Don't get me wrong, I learned a lot on StackOverflow, but you need to want to learn, not only to fix your current problem.

-It’s also OK to use frameworks if you understand how they work.
+It's also OK to use frameworks if you understand how they work.

 The point is, choose something to learn, and go deep.

 ## Try to really understand the problem

-It’s kind of common to have a situation in which a problem occurs, and someone will give you a playbook, a script, or something else to follow to fix that problem.
+It's kind of common to have a situation in which a problem occurs, and someone will give you a playbook, a script, or something else to follow to fix that problem.

 **Ask why.**

 Why does this script fix that problem?
 What is the cause of the problem?
 How does this thing fix that?

 Sometimes its just some bad config or misuse and you can fix the problem on its roots.
-If it is not the case, you’ll learn something new, which is always good.
+If it is not the case, you'll learn something new, which is always good.

 ## Fix things early

-> "I’ll fix this later"
+> "I'll fix this later"

 No, you will probably not.
 Stop lying to yourself.